GimmiRuski/rencharmer/README.md

 Usage: rencharmer [OPTIONS] SCRIPT

 Options:
+  -a, --analyze  Use pylint to analyze python blocks.
+  -d, --debug    Show debugging messages.
-  -b, --black                Use black to format python blocks.
+  -f, --format   Use black to format python blocks.
-  -p, --print-python-blocks  Print the python blocks that are found.
+  -p, --print    Print the python blocks that are found.
   -h, --help     Show this message and exit.
 ```

 ## Credits